 What are Core Strength Exercises?

 Core stability retraining is a vital component of optimising your core strength program while reducing your chance of injury and improved performance.
-In basic terms, your core muscle provide a solid platform that your dynamic muscles enact upon.
-In most cases, your abdomen or back core muscles are the best known core muscles, but they also exist in other regions.
+In basic terms, your core muscle provides a solid platform that your dynamic muscles enact upon.
+In most cases, your abdomen or back core muscles are the best-known core muscles, but they also exist in other regions.

 The important thing to remember is that if you are not performing core stability exercises, you should be!
 It’s one reason why elite athletes are elite performers.